Nikoge/Statistics-and-Machine-Learning/README.md

 * ## [Advanced Data mining](https://github.com/stasinak/Statistics-and-Machine-Learning/tree/master/Advanced%20Data%20Mining)

-    This course all labs are done with Weka v3.6.12 and reports focus comparison of algorithms and choosing parameter.
-Additionally,       Apriori, FP-grow algorithms; K-Means, K-medoids, PAM clustering, CLARA, CLARANS, BIRCH algorithms are studied and run step by step.
+    All labs at this course are done with Weka v3.6.12 and reports focus on comparison of algorithms and choosing parameter.
+Additionally,       Apriori, FP-grow algorithms; K-Means, K-medoids, PAM clustering, CLARA, CLARANS, BIRCH algorithms are being studied and run step by step.

     This course covers the following content: